 The Bank is subject to extensive laws and regulations regarding the Bank organization, operations, lending and funding activities, capitalization and other matters.
 In 2010, the Basel Committee on Banking Regulations and Supervisory Practices (the "Basel Committee") proposed comprehensive changes to the liquidity coverage ratio and liquidity risk monitoring tools, known as Basel III.
 On December 16, 2010 and January 13, 2011, the Basel Committee issued its original guidance (which was updated in 2013) on a number of regulatory reforms to the regulatory capital framework in order to strengthen minimum capital requirements, including the phasing out of innovative Tier 1 and 2 Capital instruments with incentive-based redemption clauses and implementing a leverage ratio on institutions in addition to current risk-based regulatory requirements.
 The Superintendency of Banks of Panama ("Superintendencia de Bancos de Panamá" or the "Superintendency") is authorized to increase the minimum capital requirement percentage in Panama in the event that generally accepted international capitalization standards (the standards set by the Basel Committee on Banking Supervision) become more stringent.
 Non-compliance with this legal lending limit could result in the assessment of administrative sanctions by the Superintendency for such violations, taking into consideration the magnitude of the offense and any prior occurrences, and the magnitude of damages and prejudice caused to third parties.
-The Bank follows Basel III criteria to determine capitalization levels, and determined the Bank's Tier 1 Basel III capital ratio to be 16.1% as of December 31, 2015.
+The Bank follows Basel III capital ratio to be 16.1% as of December 31, 2015.